 Being outdoors is a source of inspiration, and many of us choose to express ourselves through music.
 However, natural elements, awe-inspiring as they are, can also wreak havoc on instruments.
 At Outdoor Instruments™, we believe that you should be able to carry your creative outlet with you wherever you go.

 They've been played in the Arctic Ocean, paddled down the Amazon River, hiked the Pacific Crest Trail, and climbed Mt.
 Kilimanjaro.
 Made in Bend, Oregon USA with 20,000+ instruments sold since 2015.

-Banjoleles typically ship within 1 business day.
-Free Standard USA Shipping (Delivery within 5 business days.
-Including Alaska, Hawaii, and U.S. territories.)
+Orders typically ship within 1 business day.
+Free Standard USA Contiguous States Shipping (Delivery within 5 business days.
+Excluding Alaska, Hawaii, and U.S. territories.)
 3-Day option available.
 International Orders: (DHL Worldwide® (Delivery in 1-3 business days.
 May be subject to import duties, taxes, and customs clearance fees which vary by country and region.
 International orders are insured.)

 What Is A Banjolele?:

 A Banjolele, Banjo Ukulele, or Banjo Uke is a four stringed ukulele with a Banjo body.
 The banjo uke plays like a ukulele and sounds like a banjo.
 Banjo ukuleles were at the height of their popularity during the 1920’s and 1930’s.

 Traditional banjo ukuleles can consist of more than 68 parts in the body assembly alone.
 They use a thick wood rim in a ring shape, a banjo head, a metal ring, and a series of adjustable metal brackets to tension the head.
 An adjustable coordinator rod (tension rod) is used in the back to keep the wood rim from distorting under string tension.
 Strings are typically attached to this assembly with a metal tailpiece and then over a floating bridge.